dreamtx01/BoneXRays/README.md

 The dataset comprises radiographs from 12,251 patients with a total of 40,895 X-ray images.

-The approach developed to estimate the probability of an X-ray image identifying abnormalities involved dividing the problem into three parts:
+The approach developed to identify abnormalities in X-ray images involved dividing the problem into three parts:

 * Image preprocessing,
 * Feature extraction and